sjwright90/sankeyfromtextdata/README.md

 through a series of college courses, the data set provided as an example is just randomly generated data, but shows how the process works.
-I believe the code should be highly adaptable to any instance where one is trying to make a sankey plot of categorical data, again some formating of your data set might be needed before it will work though.'''
+I believe the code should be highly adaptable to any instance where one is trying to make a sankey plot of categorical data, again some formating of your data set might be needed before it will work though.

+The repository is set up as a library so I could install it on my local machine, I have not pushed it to PyPI as a) I do not think there is enough here to warrant distribution and b) I have not had the time to build a test file.
+I just set it up as a package because I was using it in multiple different scripts and was sick of copy pasting the functions.
+If you pull the whole repository it should be good to go for installing it locally.